 Just one 1 ounce (28g) serving of almonds deliver an impressive amount of nutrients that includes 6 gram of protein, 3.5 grams of fiber, and 37% RDA of vitamin E.

-Research have consistently shown that eating almonds can hep people weigh less and reduce their body fat, in addition to lowering blood pressure (when combined with a low-calorie diet.).
-They may also help lower cholesterol (14, 15).
+Research has consistently shown that eating almonds can help people weigh less and reduce their body fat, in addition to lowering blood pressure (when combined with a low-calorie diet.).
+They may also help lower cholesterol (18, 19).

-In one study on overweight women, those who consumed almonds lost nearly three times as much weight and experienced a significantly decrease in waist size compared to those who didn't (16).
+In one study on overweight women, those who consumed almonds lost nearly three times as much weight and experienced a significant decrease in waist size compared to those who didn’t (20).

 What’s interesting, even though the calorie counts listed for nuts are quite high, studies have shown that your body doesn’t absorb them all.